pingcap/docs-cn/backup-and-restore-using-mydumper-lightning.md

 To quickly backup and restore data (especially large amounts of data), refer to the following recommendations:

 * Keep the exported data file as small as possible.
-It is recommended to use the `-F` parameter to set the file size.
+It is recommended to use the `-F` option of Mydumper to set the file size.
 If you use TiDB Lightning to restore data, it is recommended that you set the value of `-F` to `256` (MB).
 If you use `loader` for restoration, it is recommended to set the value to `64` (MB).

 ## Backup data from TiDB

-Use `mydumper` to backup data from TiDB.
+Use the following `mydumper` command to backup data from TiDB:

 {{< copyable "shell-regular" >}}